 Our Strategic Approach

-Phase 2’s theory of change has two steps:
+Phase 2’s theory of change has two elements:

-- demonstrating a new vision of “connected” learning for today’s youth at specific sites to illustrate what is possible and pragmatic; and
+- demonstrating a new vision of “connected” learning for today’s youth at specific sites to explore what is possible and pragmatic

-- working with industry, government, education, media, and other foundation partners to support learning anyplace, any time– all in the broader context of the network of institutions, organizations, and online spaces that influence learning.
+- working with industry, government, education, media, and other foundation partners to support connected learning anyplace, any time– all in the broader context of the network of institutions, organizations, and online spaces that influence learning

-Research.
-Foundation-funded research is contributing to a growing body of evidence about young people and digital media.
-Ethnographic studies, surveys, interdisciplinary research networks, and other projects are examining what young people are doing online, their views on such activities, and the knowledge, skills, and competencies they are gaining.
+Grants focus on establishing a new approach to learning research and design experimentation.
+Foundation funded research includes ethnographic studies, surveys, interdisciplinary research networks—one on youth and participatory politics and another on connected learning—and other projects that examine what young people are doing online, their views on such activities, and the knowledge, skills, and competencies they are gaining.

-Field Building.
-To help build the emerging digital media and learning field, our portfolio includes the MacArthur Foundation Series on Digital Media and Learning and the MacArthur Foundation Reports on Digital Media and Learning, both published by MIT Press.
-An interactive Web site and the Spotlight Blog, and the Digital Media and Learning Research Hub, a new international research center at the University of California, Irvine, are additional resources for the field.
+To continue building the digital media and learning field and spread new approaches to learning, the grant portfolio includes the MacArthur Foundation Series on Digital Media and Learning and the MacArthur Foundation Reports on Digital Media and Learning.
+A website with resources and research related to connected learning and the Digital Media and Learning Research Hub, an international research center at the University of California, Irvine, are additional resources for the field.

 To encourage innovation and provide resources for new learning environments, the Foundation funds the Digital Media and Learning Competition.
-This annual endeavor, administered by HASTAC, invites U.S. and international participants to compete for $2 million in grant awards for domestic and international projects that use digital or new media as platforms for participatory learning.
+Administered by HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory), and supported by a grant to the University of California, Irvine, the competition invites U.S. and international participants to compete for grant awards for domestic and international projects that use digital or new media as platforms for connected learning.
+The most recent competition supported teams of practitioners and designers to develop digital badge systems, an alternative learning assessment and credentialing mechanism that is managed online.

 For additional resources, please download our full Digital Media & Learning information sheet.